-E. Developing the entity's capacity, including the capability of its leadership and the individuals within it 1.
+appointed to provide expert support and capacity.
+E. Developing the entity's capacity, 19: A permanent Director of Environment, Housing and Regeneration has been appointed.
+Recruitment to HR roles is taking longer than anticipated. including the capability of its leadership and the individuals within it 487 II.
+New IT equipment has been issued to officers and councillors.III.
+Officers continue to participate in and complete management training courses.
 II.
+A permanent appointment process for the Director of Corporate Services post is currently underway.
 III.
-A permanent Director of Environment, Housing and Regeneration has been appointed.
-New IT equipment has been issued to officers and councillors.
-Officers continue to participate in and complete management training courses.
-I. II.
+We are updating our IT policies and implementing the IT Strategy actions to progress our governance aims in this area.
 IV.
-Recruitment to HR roles is taking longer than anticipated.
-A permanent appointment process for the Director of Corporate Services post is currently underway.
-IT policies and other key workstreams require further work to achieve our aims in this area.
 We will review our councillor training programme to ensure councillors have the tools to fulfil their roles and responsibilities.
-F. Managing risks and performance through robust internal control and strong public financial management I. III.
-IV.
-We have had a positive outturn with regard to our finances, and treasury income has increased significantly.
+F. Managing risks and performance through robust internal control and strong public financial management 187 We have had a positive outturn with regard to our finances, and treasury income has increased significantly.
 The Risk Management Strategy was reviewed and updated in November 2023.
 Our risk management was audited in the year and received "Reasonable" assurance.
 New performance and risk software has been procured to enhance our performance framework.
+I. There are 2 red risks on our Corporate Risk Register and 5 on our committee risk registers.
+For the most recent updates on these risks please see our Quarter 4 Corporate Performance Report.
 II.
-There are 2 red risks on our Corporate Risk Register and 5 on our committee risk registers.
-For the most recent updates on these risks please see our Quarter 4 Corporate Performance Report.
 We are looking to source further Data Protection Officer resource.

-- Internal and External Audit have reported to Audit & Scrutiny Committee throughout the year. - II.
-The Internal Audit Plan for 2024-2025 was agreed by Audit & Scrutiny Committee. - III.
+G. Implementing good practices in 1Q!
+Internal and External Audit have reported to Audit & Scrutiny Committee throughout the year.
+We are making minor updates to our Whistleblowing Policy. transparency, reporting, and audit to deliver 48 II.
+The Internal Audit Plan for 2024-2025 was agreed by Audit & Scrutiny Committee. effective accountability III.
 A new Intranet for officers has been launched, which enables corporate information to be shared more effectively.